What is a Curtain Drain? Comprehensive Guide and Benefits

 Key Components That Enhance Curtain Drain Efficiency

-4. Geotextile Fabric: A layer of geotextile fabric is often added over the gravel.
+4. Geotextile Fabric: A layer of geotextile fabric is often placed over the gravel.
 This fabric filters out soil particles, preventing them from entering the gravel and pipe while allowing water to pass through.

 What Materials Are Used in Constructing a Curtain Drain?